metermult/USRTCP232_Configuration_tool/README.md

 ## Concepts

-Using get requests, one can use a script to control a network of tcp to rs232 traffic converters and communicate out to hosts.
+Using GET requests, one can use a script to control a set of tcp to rs232 traffic converters and communicate out to hosts.
 This allows for a non web interface way to communicate with the device and can be nested in a larger script for configuration.
-This method works by taking RS232 traffic and sending it to a predefined host:port configured in the webserver.
+This device works by taking RS232 traffic and sending it to a predefined host:port configured in the webserver.
 The webserver is very minimal, making it easy to configure and setup for testing purposes.
 The creds across devices will be `admin:admin` as they are default.
 The device can also maintain a static IP after a reboot but will come up on `192.168.0.7` if the reset button is pressed.
 Which makes adding to a specific VLAN very easy and doable.

 ## Webs